 Whole Woman’s Health Alliance, et al. v.
 Rokita

 In June 2018, WWHA filed a lawsuit against a comprehensive list of regulations targeted at abortion providers.
 These laws include a telemedicine ban, in-person examination and counseling requirements, as well as an ultrasound requirement, and required physical plant specifications.
 The District Court ruled that the licensing law violated a patient’s due process and equal protection rights, as well as imposed a substantial burden to women seeing abortion care.
 The State appealed and arguments were heard in March 2021.
-The second phase of the trial is scheduled for June 23-26, 2021, where additional arguments against regulations targeting abortion providers will be heard.
+The second phase of the trial took place on June 23-26, 2021, where additional arguments against regulations targeting abortion providers were heard.
+On August 10, 2021, the District Court struck down many of the regulations on the grounds that each violated the 14th Amendment including the telemedicine ban, the physician-only ban to medication abortions and mandatory disclosure requirements.
+On September 10, 2021, the Seventh Circuit ordered that several of the laws remain in place while the appeal on the merits moves forward.

 All-Options, Inc, Whole Woman’s Health Alliance, et al. v.
 Indiana